Take a Tour Through Time

 SOLD OUT A History of Fort Gaol Murders

-Currently we are fully booked, please contact us to be put on a waitlist.
-If there is enough interest we will add another date!
+Currently we are fully booked.
 On October 10 or 11 from 7:00-9:00pm come explore Fort Saskatchewan’s dark past.
-Hear the chilling stories of some of the 34 people executed at the Fort and Provincia...
+Hear the chilling stories of some of the 34 people executed at the Fort and Provincial Gaol earning the city its reputation as the “Hanging Town.”
+This event is rated for...